Unitary authorities of England: Electoral arrangements

-Most unitary authority areas are divided into a number of multiple member wards from which councillors are elected in the same way as in two-tier district council elections.
-The exceptions, which are divided into electoral divisions as in county council elections, are Cornwall, County Durham, the Isle of Wight, Northumberland, Shropshire and Wiltshire.

-Current list
+Electoral arrangements for unitary authorities are set-out within the act of Parliament or statutory instrument establishing the authority.
+Most unitary authorities in England are divided into a number of wards from which councillors are elected.

+Eight unitary authorities are instead divided into electoral divisions: Cornwall, County Durham, Isle of Wight, North Yorkshire, Northumberland, Shropshire, Somerset, and Wiltshire – legally, these are continuing county councils gaining district council functions.
+Buckinghamshire and Dorset unitary authorities were, however, established as new councils and divided into wards.

+List of unitary authorities

-Districts are usually named after a town, city, geographical area or county (historic and or ceremonial).
-With no effect on powers or functions, districts can have the status of royal borough, borough or city.
+Unitary authorities are usually named after a town, city, geographical area or county (historic and or ceremonial).
+With no effect on powers or functions, districts can be granted the status of royal borough, borough or city.
 A district having a charter is dependent on the charter's wording: as a charter trustee to a place in the district; having joint charter to the place and district or to the district itself.